heykayla/my-writing/how-to_guides/how_to_add_files_using_git.md

 Upon creating the file and making changes to it (if applicable), it's time to stage it by running the `git add .` command.

 ```
-Kaylas-Air:How-to-Guides kaylamorales$ git add .
+>:$ git add .
 ```

 You will not see an output after running the command.

 ### Step 6: Commit file

-Next, you will need to save your file and its changes by running `git commit -m "<message>"`.
+Next, save your file and its changes by running `git commit -m "<message>"`.
 Within the quotation marks, enter brief description about your file.

 ```
-Kaylas-Air:How-to-Guides kaylamorales$ git commit -m "Initial commit"
+>:$ git commit -m "Initial commit"
 ```

 Afterward, you should see a similar output: